Azure-Samples/cognitive-services-REST-api-samples/dotnet/ComputerVision/readme.md

 1. Clone or download this sample repository
 2. Open the solution ComputerVision.sln in Visual Studio
-3. Download the images from [this repo](https://github.com/Azure-Samples/cognitive-services-sample-data-files/blob/master/ComputerVision/Images/) and add the images to each project.
+3. Download the images from [this repo](https://github.com/Azure-Samples/cognitive-services-sample-data-files/blob/master/ComputerVision/Images/) and add the Images folder as content to each project.
 Alternatively modify the `imageFilePath` in all projects to reflect the path of an appropriate local image.

 ## Running the samples